xiaoyaos/joi-router/README.md

 ## Additions to ctx.request

-When using the `validate.type` option, `koa-joi-router` adds a few new properties to `ctx.request` to faciliate input validation.
+When using the `validate.type` option, `logoran-joi-router` adds a few new properties to `ctx.request` to faciliate input validation.

 ### ctx.request.body